c-layer/contracts/tutorials/12-AdvancedSale.md

 await sale.updateSchedule(TOMORROW*DAY_IN_SEC, ONE_DAY_AFTER*DAY_IN_SEC)
 ```

-You may review it as follow
+You may review it as follows:

 ```javascript
 await sale.schedule().then((values) => Object.values(values).map((v) => new Date(v * 1000)))